PTMagicians/Settings-Archive/PT Labels/PTLabels.md

 When trying to fine-tune and analyze my settings, I got tired of searching through PTM's global and sms logs to figure out what settings were active when a particular pair was bought or sold.

 So I came up with a nice trick to always see which PTM settings were active in the Profit Trailer Buy and Sell logs.
+This makes tweaking your PT and PTM settings a lot easier.

 For example:
 ![Imgur](https://i.imgur.com/GHoJxBL.png)